hubertursua/nodejs-survival/README.md

 ## Node.js modules

 With the exception of your main file, most of your JavaScript files will be written as node.js modules.
-This is analogous to how in most object-oriented platforms, you write classes.
+This is analogous to how in most object-oriented platforms you write classes.
 In node.js, you write modules.

 There are 3 ways to write a node.js module.
 Most often, you'd want to write your files using Pattern #1.